-Following the recommendation of our Presbytery and out of love for our neighbors and communities, our Sunday worship practices have been adjusted.
-Both (limited seating) in-person worship and worship via livestream are available.
+Following the recommendations of our Presbytery and out of love for our neighbors and communities, our Sunday worship practices have been adjusted.
+Both in-person worship and worship via livestream are available.
 For in-person, please click here.
 Worship service livestreams can be found on our Facebook Page.

 Our Liturgical Order of Worship The following is the usual order of worship you can expect in our worship services.
 The whole of the worship service – its flow and pattern – is designed to shape and form us as God's people, called, claimed, and redeemed by Jesus Christ.
 We begin by proclaiming that it is God who has called us, and we end by proclaiming that this call requires a response.
 Faith is always a response to the grace of Jesus Christ.

 GOD CALLS US TO WORSHIP Welcome, Opening Prayer, and Call to Worship Our worship service begins with a greeting from Scripture and an opening prayer.
 What brings us into worship is not our words, but God's.
 God is the one who has called us into worship, and worship is our response.

 Opening Hymn We sing throughout the service as part of our response to God.
 Corporate singing reminds us that though we are individuals, we are also called together as one body.
 Music and song has a way of forming our hearts in ways other disciplines cannot.
 As has been said, 'no one ever goes home humming the sermon.'
 We use a mix of both traditional and contemporary hymns and music.